The Ultimate 'Oodle Grooming Guide: Labradoodle, Cavoodle, Spoodle & more

 What does brushless mean?

 Like the name suggests, a brushless motor doesn't have brushes.
 Brushes wear down over time.
-Being brushless extends a clipper motor's lifetime up to 10 to 12 times, like the 10,000+ hour Andis Endurance model.
+Being brushless extends a clipper motor's lifetime up to 10 to 12 times.
 Brushless motors provide better power efficiency, around 85% to 90% efficiency vs brushed motors at 75% to 80%.
 They offer increased torque as well.
 Brushless motors adjust to the job at hand, giving more torque when needed for tough jobs, dense, difficult or matted coats.
 No brushes to wear out means lower maintenance.
 A brushless motor also tends to be noticeably lighter and quieter than a brushed motor clipper.
 They also run cooler, with less friction and reduced heat.
 Being newer technology however, brushless clippers can require a higher investment than the traditional brushed motor clippers, but as everyone moves to brushless, prices are starting to come down.
 Both Andis and Wahl offer a number of brushless clipper models.

 Clippers for STRAIGHT or HAIR coats